pal-adarsh/Netflix-clone/README.md

 - **Font Awesome** (for icons)
 - **Vanilla JavaScript** (minimal, for toggles and carousel scrolling)

-> Note: Ensure local image paths like `images/TV.png` and `./hero-image.jpg` are correctly placed relative to the HTML file when hosting.

 ## 🎯 How to Run

 1. Clone or download the repository.